Practicing in Nature

 Gretchen and Shelly, with Chris, will guide the day.

-Things to bring: Brown-bag lunch, water, sun hat and/or screen, comfortable walking shoes, layered clothing, rakusus for the service, a folding/camp chair for sitting in the picnic area, which also has picnic tables.
+Things to bring: Brown-bag lunch, water, sun hat and/or screen, comfortable walking shoes, layered clothing, a folding/camp chair for sitting in the picnic area, backpack (optional), leave rakusus at home

 Contact Gretchen for more information.